 Sessue Hayakawa, Japanese star, and Myrtle Steadma are nearig the copletion of the Lasky production of "The Soul of Kuri-San," a Paramount picture under the direction of Edward J. Le Saint.
 The scenes of this photodrama that were laid in Japan, were made by members of Mr. Hayakawa's Japanese stock company which will soon open its winter engagement at his down town playhouse.

-ALL NORTHWESTERN FOOT BALL SCORES ARE SHOWN ON THE SCREEN
+ALL NORTHWESTERN FOOT BALL SCORES ARE SHOWN ON